Network Configuration

 Windows Settings

-Two of the most important configurations to make are to disable Windows Firewall and Automatic Updates.
-The reason behind this is that these features can affect the behavior of the malware under normal circumstances and they can pollute the network analysis performed by CAPE, by dropping connections or including irrelevant requests.
+As was discussed in the previous chapter, any additional configuration like disabling the Windows Firewall and the Automatic Updates should be done before configuring the network as stated below.
+Given that VMs may be left without internet connection, it is convenient to download and make changes before this happens.
+The reason for turning off updates and firewall is that these features can affect the behavior of the malware under normal circumstances and they can pollute the network analysis performed by CAPE, by dropping connections or including irrelevant requests.

 Windows 10

-To do so in Windows 10, open Control Panel and search for Windows Defender Firewall.
-Disable it completely:
+To do so in Windows 10, open Control Panel and search for Windows Defender Firewall

 Windows XP